 The Basic Cruising Course is designed for the prospective cruising sailor who has minimal or no sailing knowledge or experience.
-The student is taught the necessary skills to safely sail local waters in moderate winds and sea conditions during daylight hours.
-The student will learn to perform the duties of both skipper and crew of a 25 – 29 foot sailing vessel.
+The student is taught the necessary skills to safely sail local waters in moderate winds and sea conditions during dylight hours.
+The student will learn to perform the duties of both skipper and crew of a 25-29 foot sailing vessel.

-Intermediate cruising is a 5 day course and offers the skipper to develop those skills required for bareboat chartering.
-The course is taught in familiar waters on sailing yachts of 8 to 12 meters in moderate sea conditions.
-The emphasis of this program is on the water skills with additional components dealing with yacht systems, provisioning and living afloat.
+Intermediate Cruising is a 5 day course and offers the skipper to develop skills required for bareboat chartering.
+The course is taught in familiar waters on 8-12 meter long sailing yachts in moderate sea conditions.
+The emphasis of this program is on the water skills with additional omponents dealing with yacht systems, provisioning, and living afloat.

-This is a 5 day live-aboard course that includes text book and course materials.
-Just bring your gear, a blanket and a pillow.
+This is a 5 day live-aboard course that includes text books and course materials.
+Just bring your gear, a blanket, and a pillow!

-This course is leading to the Sail Canada “Coastal Navigation Standard” certification.
-This course is a must for anyone sailing in coastal waters.
-You will learn the meaning and use of chart symbols, tide and current tables, fixes, plotting courses, plotting danger bearings etc. This course requires no prerequisites and will run over seven three hours sessions.
+the pre-requisite to Intermediate Navigation.
+You will learn the meaning and use of chart symbols, tide and current tables, fixes, plotting courses, plotting danger bearings, etc. This course requires no pre- requisites and will run over seven, three-hours in class sessions.